 Letters of Credit and Bonds - In the normal course of our business, we are required to provide letters of credit to secure the payment of workers' compensation obligations.
 Additionally, under certain contracts we may be required to provide letters of credit and bonds to secure our performance and payment obligations.
-Outstanding letters of credit and bonds relating to these business activities amounted to \$7.9 and \$8.6 million at March 31, 2013 and December 31, 2012, respectively.
+Outstanding letters of credit and bonds relating to these business activities amounted to \$16.2 and \$8.6 million at June 30, 2013 and December 31, 2012, respectively.

 BP Claim - In December 2012 and February 2013, the Company submitted claims totaling \$22.6 million to the BP Settlement Fund in accordance with the Deepwater Horizon Court-Supervised Settlement Program.
 The Program was approved by the court on December 21, 2012.
 Certain of our businesses are located within the economic zones included in the class settlement and we believe that the damage calculations have been made in accordance with the guidelines established for the BP Settlement Fund; however, the claims are subject to review by the professionals responsible for processing the claims and determining the amount to be awarded for each claim.
 Accordingly, the amounts awarded to us may be less than the amounts we submitted and some or all of our claims may be rejected.
+As of April 2013, Conrad's claims have been under formal review by the BP Claims Administrator.
+As of June 2013, those claims have been in moratoria review, which is an automatic secondary review of the claims for certain types of industries (including shipyards), in order to ensure that the losses are related to the BP oil spill and not the federal government's moratorium on offshore drilling which followed the BP oil spill.
+We believe that the support documentation establishes that Conrad's claims are not related to the moratorium.
 Any award we receive will be subject to income taxes.
-Based on the current pace of the review process, the Company anticipates a response in the second or third quarter of 2013.
-No amounts related to the claims have been recorded in our financial statements at December 31, 2012 or March 31, 2013.
+Based on the current pace of the review process, the Company anticipates a response later this year or early next year.
+No amounts related to the claims have been recorded in our financial statements at December 31, 2012 or June 30, 2013.
+As a result of the number of claimants and the amounts being awarded pursuant to the settlement program, BP has contested the Claims Administrator's claims process, which BP believes results in damages being paid to claimants whose losses are unrelated to the BP oil spill.
+The district judge denied BP's motion for relief and BP recently argued the appeal of that decision before the U.S. Fifth Circuit Court of Appeals.
+No decision has been rendered by the appellate court.